tensorlayer/TensorLayer/docs/user/installation.rst

   sudo apt-get install python3-pip sudo pip3 install virtualenv

-To build a virtual environment and install matplotlib and numpy into it, run the following commands:
+To build a virtual environment and install dependencies into it, run the following commands:
 (Alternatively, go to Step 3, automatically install the prerequisites by TensorLayer)

 .. code-block:: bash